-NNNN (as coded in the ABS Standard Australian Classification of Countries; Appendix D).
+NNNN (as coded in the ABS Standard Australian Classification of Countries, ABS cat. no. 1269.0, Appendix D-SACC).
 The SACC is updated from time to time.
-The latest version is called the Second Edition and was released on 19 May 2008.
+The latest version is the second edition and was released on 19 May 2008.
 This edition should be used unless otherwise advised to the AIHW on the Attachment A form that accompanies the data submission.
 Changes since the previous version of the SACC include changes to the coding of the Channel Islands, and Serbia and Montenegro.

-0000 Inadequately Described 0001 At Sea 0003 Not Stated
+0000 Inadequately Described

+0001 At Sea

+0003 Not Stated

-Responses to this data item should be provided in the format given in the Standard Australian Classification of Countries (SACC) Four-digit (individual country) level (ABS Cat.
-No. 1269.0 Second Edition) (See Appendix D).
+Responses to this data item should be provided in the format given in the SACC four-digit (individual country) level (ABS 2008: Appendix D).